A message from the Practice

 - If you need to provide your employer with evidence that you are isolating, visit https://111.nhs.uk/isolation-note/ At the moment, the government and NHS England have instructed GP practices not to provide fit notes for isolation.

-- Please think twice before stepping foot in the surgery.
+- Please think carefully before stepping foot in the surgery.
 We are trying to reduce footfall to protect you and our staff.
 Please access our services online if at all possible.
 Sign up for DoctorLink or the NHS App.
 Both are really helpful for accessing advice or organising your prescriptions.

 - Please be understanding if we have to cancel your routine appointment.
 We are doing our best to focus on essential services and any decisions to cancel are taken in light of advice from Public Health England and NHS England.